EventStore/EventStore-Client-NodeJS/README.md

 ## Run tests

 Tests are written using [Jest] and require [Docker] and [Docker Compose] to be installed.
+To access the github packages docker images, you need to [authenticate docker with a gitub personal access token].

 ```shell script
 $ yarn test